vercel/vercel/packages/edge/docs/README.md

 ▸ **rewrite**(`destination`, `init?`): `Response`

-Rewrite the request into a different URL.
+Returns a response that rewrites the request to a different URL.

 **`Example`**